 How can I be sure I’m paying a fair price for my ecommerce website?

 If you’re using a DIY method, you don’t really need to worry about how much you’re spending.
-But if you’re employing a web designer, it’s important to get several quotes from designers.
+Just check that the ecommerce platform you want to use has the features you need at a price you can afford.
+But if you’re employing a web designer, it’s important to get several cost estimates from designers.

-Remember – the lowest quote won’t always be the best quote – if a price seems too good to be true when compared to other quotes, exercise caution.
+Remember – the lowest ecommerce website design quote won’t always be the best quote – if a price seems too good to be true when compared to other quotes, exercise caution.

 Make sure you get examples of a designer’s past work, and speak to their past clients if you can.